NathaliaBomtemp/ai-project_database/README.md

 ## How to config the project

-- Install Python: https://www.python.org/downloads/  (with pip variable)
+- Install Python: https://www.python.org/downloads/  (with pip variable).
 - clone the project
 - open the project in the VSCode
     - Recommended extension Python(Microsoft)